oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Prohibited Document Category Name
 <prohibited-document-category-name>
-It MUST be tested that the document category is not equal to the (case insensitive) name (without the prefix `csaf_`) or value of any other profile than "CSAF Base".
+It SHALL be tested that the document category is not equal to the (case insensitive) name (without the prefix `csaf_`) or value of any other profile than "CSAF Base".
 Any occurrences of dash, hyphen, minus, underscore, and white space characters are removed from the values on